bunchofcellulose/celestialsphere/README.md

 - If 3 points are selected, the properties of the triangle formed by them are displayed.
 - Diagrams can be saved as .json files, which can be loaded later.
 The diagrams can also be saved as .svg files.
 A fresh new diagram can be obtained.
 These options are available at the bottom left in the file panel.
 - Small circle having the same pole as a great circle can not be renamed, the great circle has to be first removed, then the small circle can be renamed.
+- Points can be hidden, which will not be displayed on the sphere.
+This can be toggled by using the checkbox on the top left panel.
+- Points can be grouped, which will allow for easier manipulation of multiple points at once.
+The grouped points move together, and can be renamed as a group.
+Ungrouping will remove the group but keep the points intact.

 ## TODO